karlsonschlyer/shelflife/README.md

 2. click New
 3. enter name for VM
 4. in ISO image, navigate to your ISO in the file system and select it
+5. you will also want to check the box next to Guest Additions
 6. under unattended install, enter a username and password for the machine
 7. under hardware, chose 4096 MB (you can allocate more if you have more than 8GB ram) and 2 CPU (you can allocate more if you have a more powerful machine)
 8. under hard disk, chose 15GB